pmvester/mas-sno/README.md

 ![group_vars/all](/images/group_vars-all.png)

-Performed the steps described in [Spin up a single-node Red Hat OpenShift cluster with one command](https://developer.ibm.com/tutorials/spin-up-a-single-node-openshift-cluster-with-one-command/).
+Perform the steps described in [Spin up a single-node Red Hat OpenShift cluster with one command](https://developer.ibm.com/tutorials/spin-up-a-single-node-openshift-cluster-with-one-command/).

 ## Adding storage
 Attach a new storage volume to your VSI.